KSSB Eagle Update March 2019

 FACS (Family and Consumer Sciences)

-The 5th hour FACS class, or “Lunch Bunch” cooks their own lunch every Tuesday.
-The cooking, and the eating, was enjoyed immensely.
+The 5th-hour FACS class, or “Lunch Bunch” cook their own lunch every Tuesday.
+Cooking and eating were enjoyed immensely.

 A student uses a spatula to flip his ham and cheese sandwich on the tabletop griddle.

 After cooking the meat, a student starts assembling the tacos.

 Transition students had two favorite activities this winter: floor hockey and dancing.
 The floor hockey photo is a little blurred because the students were moving fast!
 The students love to line dance, fast dance, and do the two-step, which is pictured below right.

 February has been filled with cooking, Valentine’s, and Snow Days for the Life Skills class.
 We made and bagged Valentine popcorn treats to send home to our families on Valentine’s day.
 We also baked, bagged and delivered oatmeal, peanut butter, and chocolate chip cookies to the security and maintenance staff in appreciation for keeping us safe during all the winter weather we have been experiencing.
 Thanks again!!

 Image 1: (on left) Student scooping sugar with a measuring cup from a container into a bowl.
 Image 2: (on right) Student sitting in his wheelchair being assisted hand underhand to open a microwave, along with another student standing next to them holding a paper bag and smiling.